International Federation of Broomball Associations

 The International Federation of Broomball Associations (IFBA), formally established in 1998, is the world governing body for the sport of broomball.

 Based in Canada, the IFBA is responsible for promoting the sport globally, organizing the biennial World Broomball Championships.
 It also administers the sport's official rulebook and coaching and officiating programs.

 History of the IFBA

 The International Federation of Broomball Associations (IFBA) was founded by Rick Przybysz after a visit to his home by a team from Australia, who were travelling across Canada playing games in various locations back in 1988 (they actually camped on his front lawn) where discussions chanced the possibility of getting Broomball into the winter olympics amongst other ideas for the sport.

 Mr.Przybysz became the IFBA's first President holding that position until 2014.
-The very first Secretary General was an Australian and at that meeting, thereby giving the then newly established organization its true international flavour right from its inception.
+The very first Secretary General was an Australian.

 Board of directors

 The day-to-day operations of the IFBA are run by the Board, a body of volunteer individuals elected by the sport's member associations.

 The current Board of Directors is: